 - focusing on what you can do, not what you think you should do

 Guided imagery is another therapy technique that may help you to overcome performance anxiety.
 With guided imagery, you enter a light, trance-like state where you listen to a script describing a vivid scenario.
-The technique is meant to help your body overcome any mental or physical problems you’re dealing with by tapping into your unconscious mind.
-Research conducted by psychiatrist K. Kuruvilla in 1984 found that men who underwent guided imagery and sexual re-education were able to overcome ED caused by stress and anxiety.
+The technique is meant to help your body overcome any mental or physical problems you’re dealing with by tapping into your unconscious mind. conducted by psychiatrist K. Kuruvilla in 1984 found that men who underwent guided imagery and sexual re-education were able to overcome ED caused by stress and anxiety.

 You don’t need to visit a therapist to go through guided imagery.
 To do it at home, write and record a script that will allow you to visualize a successful sex session with your partner.
 When you listen to the script, focus on getting and staying hard and having an enjoyable sexual experience.
 The more you go through the process, the more your conscious mind will be able to overcome any performance issues.